-- 1. The stopping of leaks in drains, water, soil, waste or vent pipe provided, however, that if any concealed trap, drain pipe, water, soil, waste or vent pipe becomes defective and it becomes necessary to remove and replace the same with new material, such work shall be considered as new work and a permit shall be obtained and inspection made as provided in this code. - 2.
+1. The stopping of leaks in drains, water, soil, waste or vent pipe provided, however, that if any concealed trap, drain pipe, water, soil, waste or vent pipe becomes defective and it becomes necessary to remove and replace the same with new

+- material, such work shall be considered as new work and a permit shall be required and inspection made as provided in this code. - 2.
 The clearing of stoppages or the repairing of leaks in pipes, valves or fixtures, and the removal and reinstallation of water closets, provided such repairs do not involve or require the replacement or rearrangement of valves, pipes or fixtures. - 3.
 The replacement of common household plumbing fixtures to existing supply lines and outlets.
-This does not include water heaters.
+This does not include water heaters. - 105.2.1 Emergency repairs.

-Electrical:

-1. Repair or replacement of like common household electrical fixtures, switches, and outlets on the load side of the electrical source.

-105.2.1 Emergency repairs.
 Where equipment replacements and repairs must be performed in an emergency situation, the permit application shall be submitted within the next working business day to the building official.
-Notification shall be given to the building official, including the work address, nature of emergency, and scope of work immediately, or by next business day.

-105.2.2 Minor repairs.
-Ordinary minor repairs or installation of replacement parts may be made without a permit, provided the repairs do not include the cutting away of any wall, partition or portion thereof, the removal or cutting of any structural beam or load-bearing support, or the removal or change of any required means of egress, or rearrangement of parts of a structure affecting the egress requirements; additionally, ordinary minor repairs shall not include addition to, alteration of, replacement or relocation of any standpipe, water supply, sewer, drainage, drain leader, gas, soil, waste, vent or similar piping, electric wiring systems or mechanical equipment or other work affecting public health or general safety, and such repairs shall not violate any of the provisions of the technical codes.

-105.3 Application for permit.
-To obtain a permit, the applicant shall first file an application therefore in writing on a form furnished by the building department for that purpose.
+Notification shall be given to the building official, including the work address, nature of emergency, and scope of work immediately, or by the next business day. - 105.2.2 Minor repairs.
+Ordinary minor repairs or installation of replacement parts may be made with the approval of the building official, without a permit, provided the repairs do not include the cutting away of any wall, partition or portion thereof, the removal or cutting of any structural beam or load-bearing support, or the removal or change of any required means of egress, or rearrangement of parts of a structure affecting the egress requirements; nor shall ordinary minor repairs include addition to, alteration of, replacement or relocation of any standpipe, water supply, sewer, drainage, drain leader, gas, soil, waste, vent or similar piping, electric wiring systems or mechanical equipment or other work affecting public health or general safety, and such repairs shall not violate any of the provisions of the technical codes. - 105.2.3 Public service agencies.
+A permit shall not be required for the installation, alteration or repair of generation, transmission, distribution or metering or other related equipment that is under the ownership and control of public service agencies by established right. - 105.3 Application for permit.
+To obtain a permit, the applicant shall first file an application in writing on a form furnished by the Building Division for that purpose.
 Permit application forms shall be in the format prescribed by a local administrative board, if applicable, and must comply with the requirements of Section 713.135(5) and (6), Florida Statutes.

 Each application shall be inscribed with the date of application, and the code in effect as of that date.
 For a building permit for which an application is submitted prior to the effective date of the Florida Building Code, the state minimum building code in effect in the permitting jurisdiction on the date of the application governs the permitted work for the life of the permit and any extension granted to the permit.